aedart/license/README.md

 ## Contents ##

-[TOC]
+{:toc}

 ## When to use this ##

 If you are working with me one or several of my projects, then you can use this “license repository” in order to fetch the appropriate license file.
-Please use the [License File Manager]( https://bitbucket.org/aedart/license-file-manager) package, to fetch the desired license into your project.
+Please use the [License File Manager](https://github.com/aedart/license-file-manager) package, to fetch the desired license into your project.

 ## How to install ##